Led by Dr. Kevin J. Eschleman (Dr. E)

 Dr. E, the HOP Lab Director, leads a team of graduate and undergraduate student researchers.
 The HOP Lab is designed to provide student psychologists training in basic and applied psychology research while adhering to rigorous methodologies and the scientific method.
 The primary goal of the HOP Lab is to improve the effectiveness of organizations while protecting the most valuable resource - the workers.

 Undergraduate SF State Students

 Undergraduate students interested in working in the HOP Lab can receive course credit (Psychology 699 - Independent Study) for their participation.
-Please contact Dr. Eschleman by email or his office hours prior to the semester.
+Please contact Dr. E by email or his office hours prior to the semester.
 Students cannot receive course credit for working in lab after the semester has started.
-Prior to working in the HOP Lab, students should consider taking Psychology 465 - Work and Life Stress with Dr. Eschleman or Psychology 463 Human Factors Psychology.
-This course reviews the topics covered in the HOP Lab and prior research conducted by Dr. Eschleman.

 Graduate SF State Students

 Alumni, community members, and prospective graduate students have worked in the HOP Lab in the past and are encouraged to apply for volunteer positions in the HOP Lab.
 Please contact Dr. E via email with your resume and brief description of why you would like to work in the HOP Lab.
 Opportunities to participate in the HOP Lab are limited and priority is given to current SF State students.